unjs/ofetch/README.md

 ## ✔️ Create fetch with default options

-This utility is useful if you need to use common options across serveral fetch calls.
+This utility is useful if you need to use common options across several fetch calls.

-**Note:** Defaults will be cloned at one level and inherrited.
+**Note:** Defaults will be cloned at one level and inherited.
 Be careful about nested options like `headers`.

 ```js
 const apiFetch = ofetch.create({ baseURL: '/api' })